EliConroy-TrustCodes/dataigloo-landing/DOMAIN_SETUP.md

 - Consider if you need AWS to manage DNS

 ### Domain Ownership
-- You must own `dataigloo.nz` domain
+- You must own `dataigloo.com` domain
 - Register through AWS Route53 or external provider
 - Point name servers to AWS if using Route53